facebookarchive/wordpress/readme.txt

 * Fixes for bugs happening on 404 page.
 * Bug fix for if a WP admin removes the app via facebook.com.
 * Added status messages for what was/wasn't posted to Facebook as part of a Post/Page being taken live.
-* Added better debugging of FB errors.
+* Added easier debugging of Facebook API errors.
-* Added better state detection in admin UI, depending on if the user has auth'd and given certain permissions.
+* Added better logged in state detection in admin UI, depending on if the user has authenticated and given certain permissions.

 = 1.0 =